 Take a look around – do you see lots of clutter in your workspace either on site or at home?
 Don’t let an untidy office hamper your creativity and productivity.
 Clean up, buy new office supplies, consider fresh paint or new plants.
 Here are spring cleaning tips you can consider: Spring Clean Your Small Business.

-Consider additional financing
+Consider additional financing to propel you forward

-Visit SmartBiz today and discover in about five minutes if you’re qualified for an SBA loan with no impact on your credit scores.*
+Visit SmartBiz today and discover in about five minutes if you’re qualified for an SBA 7(a) loan with no impact on your credit scores.*

 *We conduct a soft credit pull that will not affect your credit score.
 However, in processing your loan application, the lenders with whom we work will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull and happens after your application is in the funding process and matched with a lender who is likely to fund your loan.